How to Grill Burgers Over Charcoal

 Instructions

-1. Make the burger patties.
-Divide fresh ground beef into 6–8 oz portions.
-Gently shape into patties, forming the edges and adding a small thumbprint in the center to prevent swelling.
-Don’t overwork or compress the meat—keep it loose for juicy results.
+1. Form the patties.
+Divide the ground beef into 6 equal portions.
+Gently shape each into a patty, forming the edges and pressing a small thumbprint into the center to prevent swelling during cooking.
+Keep the meat loose.
+Do not overwork or compress it.

-3. Season the burgers.
-Right before they hit the grill, season the patties generously on both sides and around the edges.
-No need to mix it into the meat.
+3. Season the patties.
+Right before they go on the grill, season generously on both sides and around the edges with Canyon Crust Beef Seasoning.
+Do not mix seasoning into the meat.

 7. Toast the buns.
-While the burgers finish, toast the buns quickly over the hot coals.
-Let the burgers rest for a few minutes before serving.
+While the burgers rest, place the buns cut-side down over the hot coals for 30–60 seconds until lightly toasted.

 Notes